helm/charts/stable/kong/README.md

 Additionally, this chart allows you to use your own database or spin up a new instance by using the `postgres.enabled` or `cassandra.enabled` parameters.
-Enabling both will create both databases in your cluster, but only one will be used by Kong based on the `kong.database.type` parameter.
+Enabling both will create both databases in your cluster, but only one will be used by Kong based on the `database.type` parameter.
 Postgres is enabled by default.

 | Parameter                         | Description                                                            | Default               |